Oswald Boelcke: Into battle

 By 1 October, the squadron had ten pilots; besides Boelcke, five of them had shot down enemy aircraft.
 Boelcke scored his 30th victory, but the squadron lost a pilot to antiaircraft fire.
 The next day began a stretch of rainy weather that prevented flying until the 7th.
 On 8 October, General Erich Ludendorff reorganized the makeshift Fliegertruppe into the Luftstreitkräfte and appointed Generalleutnant Ernst von Hoeppner to the new post of Chief of Field Aviation.
 Hoeppner immediately had the Dicta Boelcke distributed within the new air force.

 On 10 October, a clear day saw the resumption of flying.
 Jagdstaffel 2 flew 31 sorties, fought during 18 of them, and claimed five victories, including Boelcke's 33rd.
 More air battles came on the 16th; among the four victories for the squadron were two more by Boelcke.
 He achieved 11 victories in October, with his 40th coming on 26 October.
 This total easily made him the leading ace of the war; his score would hold until Richthofen surpassed it on 13 April 1917.
+At the time of his death he had 36 more victories than von Richthofen's 4.
+This demonstrated just how far ahead he was of the future 80 victory ace.
 By this time, it was becoming obvious that the Royal Flying Corps had lost its mastery of the air.
 Jagdstaffel 2 had 50 victories to its credit—26 in October alone—with only six casualties.
 The German air service had suffered only 39 casualties between mid-September and mid-October, and had shot down 211 enemy aircraft.